 You could make a claim anytime up to three years after the accident takes place.

-Would my personal injury claim go to court?
+Would my swimming pool injury claims go to court?

 It might surprise you to learn that not many claims are heard in courts.
 In many cases, your lawyer could negotiate a settlement with the liable party without the courts needing to get involved.
 However, if the liable party disputed your claim, or claimed your injuries were not as bad as described, or they said you were partially responsible, it may become necessary for your solicitor to file paperwork with the court to take the matter further.
 Should your case be heard in court, your solicitor would be there to support you, so that you could get the appropriate compensation for your injury claim.

-Why might the swimming pool owner refuse my claim?
+Why might the swimming pool owner refuse my swimming pool injury claims?

 There are lots of reasons that a swimming pool operator or owner might refuse your claim.
 They may believe you were responsible for your injury, or they might feel that they were not at fault for another reason.
 They may also cast doubt on the severity of your illness or injury.
 While this could be frustrating, if you have evidence that the incident was not your fault, you could take action with the help of your lawyer.